lukehunter/fileindexer/README.md

 # File Hashing and Database Storage

+## Overview
+This Go application calculates the SHA256 hash of files in a specified directory, stores the hash, file size, and metadata in a PostgreSQL database, and generates a CSV file summarizing the results.
+It is designed to handle large directories efficiently with parallel processing and robust error handling.

 ## Who this is for
 If you have a bunch of hard drives to manage, some of them possibly offline, and you want to track where files exist, how many copies there are, etc. Helps to identify any files that may not be properly backed up on a backup